 Spun Cotton Eggs: Questions and Answers

 They should not be immersed in liquids.
-The eggs would turn soft and spongy and lose their nice shapes
+The eggs would turn soft and spongy and may lose their original shapes

 Absolutely, they are made of paper and are ready to go.
-No need for primer, gesso, or anything like that.
+There is no need for any primer.

-The easiest way to paint them is to insert a pick at the bottom and use it as a handle.
+The easiest way to paint them is to insert a wooden pick at the bottom and use it as a handle.
 All spun cotton shapes already have a little hole at the bottom .

-To paint a straight line around the egg, simply spin the wooden pick while holding the brush still.
+To paint a straight line around the egg, simply spin the pick while holding the brush still.

 We like acrylic paint because it dries fast and once it is dry, it creates a strong protective layer around the egg.
-To protect the eggs from eventually getting dirty and also to make them easy to clean, they can be finished with a clear coat.
-Glossy mod podge works great.
+To protect the eggs even further, you can finish them with a non toxic clear coat such as mod podge.